 Prospective applicants must first contact a professional evaluation service agency for an assessment of their credentials in terms of degree, course equivalence, and translation of course titles.

-Note: A credential evaluation is not required for applicants who are prepared at a regionally accredited institution in a U.S. territory.
+Note: A credential evaluation is not required for applicants who are prepared at an accredited institution in a U.S. territory.

 The following is the list of evaluation agencies commonly used by applicants: